 In a few minutes, I was staring longingly at the whole cooked roast beef resting languidly on the counter.
 The browned roast looked majestic, and when Tim started to slice it thinly, I couldn’t help but pick a small sliver that fell off the cutting board.
 It was velvety soft, succulent, and pretty spectacular.
 Tim served this with his homemade mashed potatoes on the side, a good bottle of wine, and the gougeres I just baked.
 It was sheer beef magnificence.
 Make this part of your game day menu and definitely score high points with everyone!

-- beef roast rump - 4 to 5 pounds, whole piece, no bone
+- 4 to 5 pounds beef roast rump whole piece, no bone

-- garlic - 1 whole head plus 3 cloves, peeled and mashed
+- 1 whole + 3 cloves garlic peeled and mashed

-- When ready to cook, set the oven rack to the lower middle part of the oven.
+- To preheat oven for roast beef: When ready to cook, set the oven rack to the lower middle part of the oven.
 Preheat the oven at 350 F degrees.

 - Transfer the roast and garlic cloves to a roasting pan with a wire rack.
 Cover with aluminum foil and cook in the oven between 45 minutes to 1 hour.
 You will need the browning pan later at the end of cooking the beef, so leave it aside for later.